Skip to content

 +

 Yes.
 Tipping norms usually apply regardless of payment method.
-If a service charge is included, we clearly note it.
+Country pages note when a service charge is already on the bill so you can avoid double tipping.

 Does tipping on card always go to the staff?